Alkl58/NotEnoughAV1Encodes/README.md

 ### 🎉 Special Thanks To
 - [@wcxu21](https://github.com/wcxu21) for Chinese Translations!
+- Nonami for Russian Translations!
+- ieno for Japanese Translations!
 - All other wonderful people reporting Bugs and being so patient!

 ---